 For full guidance on renting a property in Scotland please refer to this guide for tenants by clicking here.

-Purchasing a house in Scotland may be different to purchasing a house overseas.
+Purchasing a house in Scotland may be different to purchasing a house overseas or in the rest of the UK.
 For information on buying a property in Scotland, please click on the following links for advice and guidance.

 If you require accommodation for a short stay, there are different options in the region.
 Please click on the links to search available short-term accommodation options and choose which is right for you.